wikimedia/WikiContrib/docs/Usage.rst

 Once the contributions of the user are fetched, there are these things displayed:
 1. Graph of user contributions in **Gerrit**.
 2. Graph of user contributions in **Phabricator**.
-3. A simple calender that displays all the user contributions for the time span you provide (similar to **github**).
+3. A simple calendar that displays all the user contributions for the period you provide (similar to **github**).

 At a time, the contributions of a single user are displayed.
 There are arrows provided to get the details of the next and previous user to the current user.
 There is also an input box provided.
 If you want to get the contributions of a specific user, you can search the ``fullname`` of the user in the search box.
-It displays the recommendations of top 50 matching users.
+It displays the recommendations of the top 50 matching users.

 Updating Queries
 ===============

-Once a user creates a query with the username’s of a set of wikimedians and at a later point of time, if he/she wants to know the contributions of another wikimedian, instead of creating a new query for a single wikimedian, he/she can update the query and add the corresponding usernames.
+Once a user creates a query with the usernames of a set of wikimedians and at a later point of time, if he/she wants to know the contributions of another wikimedian, instead of creating a new query for a single wikimedian, he/she can update the query and add the corresponding usernames.

-There are four main different types of update's possible:
+There are four main different types of updates possible:

 1. Initially a **CSV file** can be provided, another **CSV file** can be provided while updating the query.
-2. Initially a **CSV file** can be provided, a set of **username’s of wikimedians** can be provided manually while updating the query.
+2. Initially a **CSV file** can be provided, a set of **usernames of wikimedians** can be provided manually while updating the query.
-3. Initially a **set of username’s** of wikimedians are provided manually, a **CSV file** can be provided while updating the query.
+3. Initially a **set of usernames** of wikimedians are provided manually, a **CSV file** can be provided while updating the query.
-4. Initially a **set of username’s** of wikimedians are provided manually, another set of **username’s of wikimedians** are provided manually while updating the query.
+4. Initially a **set of usernames** of wikimedians are provided manually, another set of **usernames of wikimedians** are provided manually while updating the query.

 Deleting Queries
 ================